-- Project X funds must be for capital improvements. - For construction management, project management and final design (for Project X Tier 1 projects only), combined costs cannot exceed 15 percent (15%) of total construction cost. - Project X funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible.
-(For example, a homeowner association can apply for funding through an eligible agency if the proposed project is connected to a public facility.) - Reducing volume of surface flows is an integral factor of improving water quality, therefore, projects that have water-saving features (i.e., drip systems) are eligible for funding consideration.
+- Project X funds must be for capital improvements. - Construction management and project management cannot exceed 15 percent (15%) of total construction costs.
+For construction management, project management and final design (for Project X Tier 1 projects only), combined costs cannot exceed 15 percent (15%) of total construction cost. - Project X funds can only be used for facilities that are in public ownership for public use; however, water quality improvements on private property, which are connected to municipal separate storm sewer systems, are eligible.
+(For example, a homeowner association can apply for funding through an eligible agency if the proposed project is connected to a public facility.) - Reducing volume of surface flows is an integral factor of improving water quality, therefore, projects that have water-saving features (i.e., drip systems) are eligible for funding considerations.